-- 8.1 Plans are only valuable when kept up to date.
+8.1 Plans are only valuable when kept up to date.
 The Parish Council will monitor the policies and proposals in the plan on an annual basis.
-A monitoring report will be prepared on the plan and presented to the Annual General Meeting in May each year. - 8.2 At the present time it is not possible to partially review or update particular elements of this plan.
-Should monitoring and review reveal that significant sections of the plan have become out of date we will look to review the whole document by producing a new plan following the processes in place at that time.
+A monitoring report will be prepared on the plan and presented to the Annual General Meeting in May each year.